Mustang Forums

 Oh what the heck, try it and let us all know here how long everything stayed together.
 I'm sure everyone here will appreciate your pioneering contributions to the forum.

 Look bud, I am not going to argue with someone like you.
 Your a walking google search and nothing more.
-Apparently you dont know jack since you ran the same ET as I have in a bolton 4.6, and unless this is supraforums the miles per hour dont mean jack since you still only trapped 90mph in a turbo mustang.
+Apparently you dont know jack since you ran the same ET as I have in a bolton 4.6, and unless this is supraforums the mph dont mean jack since you still only trapped 90mph in a turbo mustang.
 Ive accidently done more than you will ever accomplish.

 Since were on the grammer kick it would appear, I highlighted the mistake you made, kinda odd as it seems the one word you misspell appears to define you